Azure/terraform-azurerm-hubnetworking/README.md

 - This module will deploy `n` number of virtual networks and subnets.
 Optionally, these virtual networks can be peered in a mesh topology.
 - A routing address space can be specified for each hub network, this module will then create route tables for the other hub networks and associate them with the subnets.
-- Azure Firewall can be deployed iun each hub network.
+- Azure Firewall can be deployed in each hub network.
 This module will configure routing for the AzureFirewallSubnet.

 ## Example